-- The emphasis of the health management programme from the time cattle first arrive will be constant surveillance, particularly in the first 3 or 4 weeks after introduction, early detection of health problems and prompt appropriate treatment.
+- The emphasis of the health management program from the time cattle first arrive will be constant surveillance, particularly in the first 3 or 4 weeks after introduction, early detection of health problems and prompt appropriate treatment.

-- Sick or injured cattle are to be removed immediately from the feeding group and placed in appropriate sick bay facilities for treatment in accordance with the established protocol prepared by the consulting veterinarian.
+- Sick or injured cattle are to be removed immediately from the feeding group and placed in appropriate sick bay facilities for treatment in accordance with the established protocol prepared by the consulting vet.
 The treatment area should be away from, but adjacent to the main feedlot facility.
 Stressed cattle must be allowed to recover on a high fibre diet, either hay or natural pasture, or be sold or destroyed.
 When prognosis for recovery is poor, immediate salvage should be undertaken or, where this is not possible, humane destruction must be affected immediately.
-Where doubt exists a veterinarian's advice should be sought and followed.
+Where doubt exists a vet's advice should be sought and followed.

 - Adequate records should be kept to monitor the incidence of disease and response to treatment.
 The Animal Care Statement for the individual feedlot will also refer to this issue.
-A record of mortality should also be maintained including necropsy reports to be used as a basis for refinement of health management programmes, feed management and the system of cattle purchasing and processing.
+A record of mortality should also be maintained including necropsy reports to be used as a basis for refinement of health management programs, feed management and the system of cattle purchasing and processing.
 Wherever practical, records should also detail the origin of feeder cattle.